etab12/OncoPlex/README.md

 # Training the model
-To run OncoPlex, we prepared the notebooks needed [here](https://github.com/etab12/OncoPlex/tree/029ef7a69ec6fc0483ff39d79ee88d74639eb0c5/src).
+To run OncoPlex, we prepared all the notebooks needed [here](https://github.com/etab12/OncoPlex/tree/029ef7a69ec6fc0483ff39d79ee88d74639eb0c5/src).

-  1- Run the Data_Preparing notebook using the incidence matrix, features, and labels in the data folder.
+  1- To prepare the data, run the Data_Preparing notebook using the incidence matrix, features, and labels provided in the data folder.

-  2- After constructing a graph, run OncoPlex_pan_cancer notebook for pancancer training.
+  2- Once the graph is constructed, run the OncoPlex_pan_cancer notebook for pan-cancer training.

-  3- For cancer_specific training, run OncoPlex_cancer_specific notebook.
+  3- For cancer-specific training, run the OncoPlex_cancer_specific notebook.

-  4- For functional validation, use the enrichment_analysis R code.
+  4- To perform functional validation, use the enrichment_analysis R script with the new gene list located in the data folder.

+You can follow these steps with your own features, network data (nodes and hyperedge list), and labels.